rmziolek/pySoftWhere/docs/source/index.rst

 Welcome to the pySoftWhere documentation
 ===================================

-**pySoftWhere** is a Python library for analyzing interfaces of soft matter nanostructures, such as *micelles, monolayers, and polymer films*.
+**pySoftWhere** is a Python library for analyzing interfaces of soft matter nanostructures, such as *micelles, nanoparticles, monolayers, and polymer films*.

 Consult the :doc:`usage` section for further information, including how to :ref:`install` the package